pxp9/pxp9.github.io/content/2025-09-20-fibonacci-calculation.md

 ```

 This implementation is in fact $O(1)$ or $O(log n)$, depends on the complexity of `:math.pow` function.
 What is the tradeoff ?
-This implementation is an approximation so you will be stacking more error.
+This implementation is an approximation so you will be stacking error.
 Notice that one divided the square root of 5 is calculated with the [quake 3 algorithm](https://www.youtube.com/watch?v=p8u_k2LIZyo&pp=ygUgcXVha2UgMyBmYXN0IGludmVyc2Ugc3F1YXJlIHJvb3Q%3D), another alternative would be to hardcode this constant in the algorithm.

 ### The end ?

 So...
 Is this the end ?

 NO, because you should know that Elixir runs in the Erlang VM which probably has some overhead
-while calculating the stuff.
+while calculating.
 We can try to make an Erlang `NIF` (__Native Implementation Function__), to see if it is faster than just standard Elixir.

 To do so, we can take a look to `rustler`, which is fantastic `crate`/elixir library.